Back to our Day of the Dead Pages Making Chocolate skulls with Molds

 Tip #1 Make a batch of Sugar Skulls at home before trying it in the classroom

 Tip#2 Kindergarten - 3rd graders generally cannot mold the sugar skulls without lots of one-on-one assistance from teacher/parents/aides.
 But it can be done successfully!
 Teachers may prefer to make the skull blanks at home (a great job for a teacher's aide or overzealous parent volunteer!)
 Then bring them into the classroom ready to decorate.
-If dexterity is an issue with the icing bags, the project can be lots of fun to decorate the skulls with white glue, feathers, sequins, foil, beads, glitter and other "found" objects.
+If dexterity is an issue with the icing bags, the project can be lots of fun to decorate the skulls with the frosting "finger paint style" or with no frosting just using white glue, feathers, sequins, foil, beads, glitter and other "found" objects.